ArtInLines/ASOIAF-NN/README.md

 -   isPretendingToBeSomeoneElse: [0, 1] -- property name is too long, lmao -- applies also to only very few people like "Sansa"
 -   isMarried: [0, 1] -- seems irrelevant, might remove
--   hasGreyscale: [0, 1] -- might be contraproductive, since no character died with greyscale yet -
+-   hasGreyscale: [0, 1] -- might be contraproductive, since no character died with greyscale yet
+-   height: Positive Number in feet
+    -   Decide what to do with characters where the height is unknown -

 ==> Further Data Points about the book / world outside of the specific character